WEBR: Changing ownership

 The Talbot family sold WJJL to M.J.
 Phillips, who owned the station from the 1990s until 2020 and operated it as an oldies music station.
 Unlike other oldies stations, WJJL maintained its focus on 1950s and early 1960s music throughout Phillips's ownership, resisting the format drift to classic hits that most other oldies stations experienced.
 In the 21st century, Phillips encountered financial problems (for a time he was listed as a debtor in possession of the WJJL license) and frequently tangled with a vexatious litigant named Joann who made repeated false filings with the FCC in a failed attempt to wrest control of the station from Phillips.

 After WJJL's Niagara Falls offices and studios were destroyed in a fire in 1999, Phillips moved the station to West Seneca, a Buffalo suburb, which is 30 miles from Niagara Falls.

 In 2009, WJJL's morning show began broadcasting from a satellite studio in the Niagara Arts and Cultural Center in Niagara Falls.
 WJJL also carried a daily talk show by former mayor Vince Anello, following Anello's 2011 release from prison for corruption, which continued after the format flip to WEBR until Anello's 2021 death.

 From 2000 to 2009, WJJL broadcast weekly games of the City of Buffalo Public School's Harvard Cup football league.
 The Harvard Cup championship was traditionally played on Thanksgiving.
-WJJL continued its weekly coverage of Western New York High School Football with a “Game of the Week,” focusing on the teams of the former Harvard Cup League.
+WJJL continued its weekly coverage of Western New York High School Football with a "Game of the Week," focusing on the teams of the former Harvard Cup League.
+The games featured Rich Kozak as play by play man with Hall of Fame Coach Art Serotte as color analyst.
+Roger Weiss served as guest analyst and half-time host and "Dr." John Pluta was the sideline reporter.
+The broadcasts also featured Sean Bruso and Chuck Dockery.
+The broadcasts helped to foster the Harvard Cup Hall of Fame and HarvardCup.com as the first dedicated website devoted exclusively to high school coverage on the Western New York area.